sjemmeh/download/README.md

 # Download

-Ready to use media management system
+Ready to use media management system.
+Set up minimally to be used out of the box without much setup.